-- This is our family's go-to website when we are planning out our travels.
+- This is one of our family's favorite RV trip planning websites when we are planning out our travels.

 I love how easy it is to read and find what you need, gives reviews on paid campsites and FREE campsites, AND provides reviews of the cell signal at the campgrounds or boondocking locations.
 It also works great as an app on your phone too!

-- We use Roadtrippers as our trip planner when planning our route after looking up great places to camp on Campendium.
+- We use Roadtrippers as our free RV trip planner when planning our route after looking up great places to camp on Campendium.

-It's a very easy to use and FREE road trip planner platform that is available online and now in an app.
+Roadtripppers is a very easy to use and free road trip planner platform that is available online and now in an app.
 They do have a 'Plus' membership which provides more features.

 AllStays – Camp and RV

 - The Allstays app works only on iOS, not Google Play.
-We use this app when we are in route and need to find an RV friendly gas station, rest stop, check for low clearances and more.
+We use this RV trip planning app when we are in route and need to find an RV friendly gas station, rest stop, check for low clearances and more.

 - This is another app that will help you find reviews of RV parks, dry camping areas, propane fills and more.